barry-ha/Griduino/docs/PROGRAMMING.md

 On the Arduino IDE menu bar, select **Tools > Board > Arduino SAMD (32-bits ARM Cortex-M0+ and Cortex-M4) > Adafruit Feather M4 Express**<br/>
 If the option is not available, please review previous step "Install Board Support".

+1. **Select Port**<br/>
+You'll need to figure out your COM port for this step.
+Here's how:<br/>
+On Windows, run the **Device Manager** and expand the section for **Ports**.
+One of the items listed under Ports represents the Griduino device.
+It is possible for the port assignment to change from day to day, so be prepared to return to the Device Manager as needed.<br/>
+In the Arduino IDE menu bar, go to **Tools > Port** and select the COM port that was given by the Device Manager.
+If there was more than one port listed, try them one by one.

 1. **Install Libraries**</br>
 In the Arduino IDE menu bar, go to **Tools > Manage Libraries**.
 Install the latest version (and their dependencies) of these libraries:
    - AudioZero v1.1.1